LetterToSab/CITYCOT-INNOVATION-HUB/README.md

 Project 6: This project is a combination of a form and table.
 The form allows users to input data, while the table displays the submitted data in an organized layout.
 Click [here](https://github.com/LetterToSab/CITYCOT-INNOVATION-HUB/tree/main/Html%20%20And%20Css%20Projects/Project6)

+#### Boostrap projects

+Project 1: It is a university dashboard with login, faculty(department and teachers), student(student attendance and registration) and a profile picture, each displaying different content when selected.
+Click